-Here’s a fun pair of videos that use a kiddie pool experiment to explain the Coriolis effect, where the earth’s spherical shape and rotation generate a curved path for water and air as they travel at the planet’s surface:
+To help this make sense, here’s a fun video that use a kiddie pool experiment to explain the Coriolis effect, where the earth’s spherical shape and rotation generate a curved path for water and air as they travel at the planet’s surface.

 Consider how the Coriolis effect contributes to the westerlies and trade wind patterns at the earth’s surface in the diagram below.

 This video demonstrates the Coriolis effect and its influence on the direction wind moves in major storms:

 And this video describes the relationship between global wind patterns and ocean currents:

 Based on where these patterns of heat, wind, and precipitation, where do you predict the world’s deserts should be?

 Deserts are one of many recurring ecosystems on the planet.
 When an ecosystem pattern recurs, we identify it as a biome and classify it according to temperature and precipitation profiles.
 Biomes can be terrestrial (shown below), aquatic, or marine.

 This view of biomes arranged by their location on the planet allows us to see global community patterns, such as how deserts or forest communities are organized with respect to latitude.
 Interruptions to the this pattern occur when major geologic features run counter to latitude.
 For example, the Andes mountains in South America set up north-to-south biomes along the west coast, disrupting the east-to-west patterns evident in Africa.

 This video reviews the relationship between the Hadley Cells and terrestrial biomes: